rstacruz/rsjs/README.md

 #### Use the role attribute

-*Optional:* It's prefered to mark your component with a `role` attribute.
+*Optional:* It's preferred to mark your component with a `role` attribute.

 You can use ID's and classes, but this can lead to confusion because your class name now means 2 things, and it makes it difficult to re-style if need be.

-This applies too to elements inside the component, such as buttons (see collapsible-nav example).
+This applies to elements inside the component too, such as buttons (see collapsible-nav example).

 ```html
 <!-- bad -->